msgpo/BetterFirefox/README.md

 # BetterFirefox

-The goal of this project is to create a community based wish list (which can also be used as a communication platform) to get Mozilla Firefox again on the right course.
-Mozilla can use this to ***improve their own product***; it is up to them to work with us or not.
+The goal of this project is to create a community based wishlist - which can also be used as a communication platform to get Mozilla Firefox again on the right course.
+Mozilla can use this to ***improve their own product***; it is up to them to work with.
+We would like to hear more from the Mozilla team!

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40CHEF-KOCH)](https://twitter.com/FZeven)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/CHEF-KOCH)